 Eat and Drink Free Macarons for Macaron Day NYC François Payard organized the first Macaron Day in 2010.
 Photo Credit: François Payard Patisserie By GEORGIA KRAL March 19, 2014 1:31 PM Print Share fbShare Tweet Email Macaron Day NYC is upon us (March 20), and with it, the promise of sweet, sweet indulgence.
 Now in it's fifth year, this great holiday was launched by Francois Payard, French baker extraordinaire, to raise awareness of the sweet treat.
 (Bless him!)
 This year, there's another reason to celebrate: free, yes free, macarons.
 (One complimentary per person at each bakery).
 Twelve participating bakeries are involved, and the day also marks the official start of Spring.
 A portion of all proceeds will be donated to City Harvest.
 The 411 on macarons: A macaron was, at first, just a single almond cookie It was crunchy on the outside and soft on the inside.
 In the 1830s, the macaron shells began to be assembled two by two, and topped with jam, spices or liquors.
 The macaroon paste originates in Syria The country has long been an exporter of Almonds.
 The macaron was first made in Italy in 1500 In 1533, the almond pastry arrived in France The "sandwich" we know today didn't come about until the 1890s That's when Pierre Desfontaines, second cousin to Louis Ernest Laduree, put two cookies together, around butter crème, jam, compote or ganache.
 They became famous in the neighborhood of Belville, in Paris The colorful macarons we know today became more prominent as Laduree's bakery, La Maison Ladurée, began selling many and creating unique flavors.
 Source Other fun facts Payard's recipe for 50 macarons calls for 3 1/2 cups of confectioners' sugar, 2 cups of sugar, 6 ounces of chocolate (varying degrees of cocoa), 4 1/2 teaspoons of light corn syrup and 1 cup of heavy cream.
 Payard's Bakery on Houston Street churns out 12,000 macarons per day.
 Bouchon Bakery sold one million macarons last year.
 Macaron Day NYC bakeries Francois Payard Bakery FP Patisserie Bouchon Bakery Bisous, Ciao.
-Macarons Butterfield Market Chantilly Patisserie Eclair Bakery Epicerie Boulud Macaron Cafe Macaron Parlour Mad-Mac at Bernardaud Michael Allan International Confectioner Mille-Feuille Bakery Spot Dessert Bar Sugar & Plumm By GEORGIA KRAL Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Macarons Butterfield Market Chantilly Patisserie Eclair Bakery Epicerie Boulud Macaron Cafe Macaron Parlour Mad-Mac at Bernardaud Michael Allan International Confectioner Mille-Feuille Bakery Spot Dessert Bar Sugar & Plumm By GEORGIA KRAL Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.